Safety

 Reporting what happened

-• Deciding whether to report what has happened to you is a very personal decision
+- Deciding whether to report what has happened to you is a very personal decision

-• We encourage all students who are considering reporting sexual violence to speak with a Sexual Violence Liaison Officer to make sure you have information about reporting and support options
+- We encourage all students who are considering reporting sexual violence to speak with a Sexual Violence Liaison Officer to make sure you have information about reporting and support options

-• Reporting to the police.
+- Reporting to the police.
 You can report a crime by calling the non-emergency number, 101 or online.
 You can be supported with this by Safe Link, an independent agency who advise and support people through police reporting for sexual violence.

-• A Sexual Violence Liaison Officer can talk to you further about this and connect you to Safe Link.
+- A Sexual Violence Liaison Officer can talk to you further about this and connect you to Safe Link.

-• You can report an incident anonymously using the Anonymous reporting form.
-We will not normally be able to take any direct action as a result of an anonymous report or contact you to offer further support.
-Note that we cannot guarantee confidentiality for anyone named in the report, if there are risk concerns.
+- You can report an incident anonymously using the Anonymous reporting form.
+We will not normally be able to take any direct action as a result of an anonymous report or contact you to offer further support but if you choose to use the two way messaging service, we can communicate directly with you via the Report and Support platform only.
+You will be asked if you want to use the two way messaging service when you submit an anonymous report form.

-• If the perpetrator is a BSU student or staff member, you have the option to formally report this to the University as a disciplinary matter.
+- If the perpetrator is a BSU student or staff member, you have the option to formally report this to the University as a disciplinary matter.
 Note that submitting a Report and Support form will not constitute a formal report itself but will connect you to further information about reporting options.
 Note that we cannot guarantee confidentiality for anyone named in a report, if there are risk concerns.

-• BSUSU Advice Centre - a free, confidential, impartial service where an advisor can talk through the procedure, how to complain, what options are available and support you through the process.
+- BSUSU Advice Centre - a free, confidential, impartial service where an advisor can talk through the procedure, how to complain, what options are available and support you through the process.
 This support includes checking draft complaints and attending any meetings with the University.